Does Medicare Cover YMCA Membership?

 Get Fit at Your Local Gym or YMCA

-Gym and fitness program memberships are becoming more popular with seniors these days because they realize the value physical and mental fitness can bring to overall health and well-being.
-Actively taking part in fitness and wellness programs helps participants by:
+Gym and fitness program memberships are becoming more popular with seniors and other Medicare beneficiaries these days because they realize the value physical and mental fitness can bring to overall health and well-being.
+It is widely understood that taking part in fitness and wellness programs can help participants by:

 • Reducing the risks for chronic illnesses